 Program Cost: Macalester or program tuition (whichever is higher), plus individual program costs for room and board, airfare and local transportation, visa costs and related fees; financial aid is applicable

-Founded in 1874, Macalester College is a private liberal arts college with 2,108 students, 25 percent of whom are citizens of another country and 60 percent study abroad.
+Founded in 1874, Macalester College is a private liberal arts college with 2,108 students, 25 percent of who are citizens of another country, and 60 percent study abroad.

 Points Awarded: 20